Origin of the Term Jukebox

 magazine "Billboard" in the period 1941-43, whether all manufacturers

-should use a common term, namely Coinograph,
+should use a common term, Coinograph, for the automatic music

-the trade, and one reason might have been that it had been used as a model name
+never accepted by the trade, and one reason might have been that it had been

-forty years earlier by the slot-machine company Geo.
-F. Krieger & Co. in
+used as a model name forty years earlier by the slot-machine company Geo.
+F.

-Chicago, and in addition the name had been used as the title of a newsletter
+Krieger & Co. in Chicago, and in addition the name had been used as the

-published by RCA Victor.
-Also it is interesting to note, that only the term phonograph
+title of a newsletter published by RCA Victor.
+Also it is interesting to note,

-was used in the film "Gang War" made 1940 on location in Harlem, New
+War" made 1940 on location in Harlem, New York.
+The film describes the

-York.
-The film describes the rivalry between two operators who want to control
+rivalry between two operators who want to control the local market.
+Today that

-the local market.
-Today that one is considered a 'black' cult film in the
+one is considered a 'black' cult film in the States together with many others

-States together with many others of the forties including the film entitled
+of the forties including the film entitled "Juke Joint" made 1947

-"Juke Joint" made 1947 with music by Red Calhoun.
+with music by Red Calhoun.

 In